- How to Write a French Resume (With Template)

 1. Use proper formatting

-- a font size between 10 and 12 points for regular text and 14 and 16 points for headers
+- maintain a font size between 10 and 12 points for regular text and 14 and 16 points for headers

-- margins of 2.5 cm on all sides (1.5 cm minimum at the bottom)
+- set up with margins of 1″ (2.5 cm) on all sides (1.25 cm or ½” minimum at the bottom)

 2. Start by creating a professional header